JamesENewell/project-2-wdi/readme.md

 ###### PubReviewer

 The full stack Application I chose to make is a website that reviews pubs.
-You can sign up for an account and add a pub with name, location and a brief description
+You can sign up for an account and add a pub with name, location and a brief description.

 <img src="" width="700">